tonysamperi/ng-websocket/README.md

   - **{Boolean} reconnect (true)**: auto reconnect behaviour.
 A websocket can try to reopen the connection when is down (true) or stay closed (false).
 For more information see [Features - Auto Reconnect](#reconnect)
   - **{Number} reconnectInterval (2000)**: auto reconnect interval.
 By default, a websocket try to reconnect after 2000 ms (2 seconds).
 For more information see [Features - Auto Reconnect](#reconnect)
   - **{Boolean} enqueue (false)**: enqueue unsent messages.
 By default, a websocket discards messages when the connection is closed (false) but it can enqueue them and send afterwards the connection gets open back (true).
 For more information see [Features - Enqueue Unsent Messages](#enqueue)
-  - **{Boolean/Object} mock (false)**: mock a websocket server.
-By default, a websocket run only if the webserver socket is listening (false) but it can be useful to mock the backend to make the websocket working (true).
-For more information see [Features - Mock Websocket Server](#mock)
   - **{String/String[]} (null)**: Either a single protocol string or an array of protocol strings.
 This is the same as the WebSocket protocols argument.

 ### Constants